Timing and Structure

 - provide an introduction to the field of computational fluid mechanics.

-- help students develop an understanding of how numerical techniques are devised.
+- develop an understanding of how numerical techniques are devised.

 - implement these techniques in practical computer codes.

 - overview the nature of simulation in the future and advanced methods.

 As specific objectives, by the end of the course students should be able to:

 - formulate numerical approximations to partial differential equations.

 - write computer programs for solving the resulting difference equations and processing their solutions.

 - learn about modern methods to improve simulation accuracy.

 - appreciate the capabilities of numerical methods to predict complex flows.

 This is a coursework based project.
 The students write a Computational Fluid Dynamics (CFD) program to solve the Euler equations in 2D with time marching.
 There are also some basic mesh generation, pre-processing and post-processing tasks.
 The assessment is through two reports: The first report demonstrates the performance of a basic CFD program and studies basic properties of finite differencing methods.
 This is to be submitted in Week 6 of the Michaelmas term.
 The 2nd report demonstrates the coding and performance of more advanced CFD algorithms with discussion on a selected advanced CFD topic.
 The performance and traits of the extended CFD code are contrasted with expected traits for a range of subsonic, transonic and supersonic flows.
 The final report is submitted after the end of the Michaelmas term in Week 10.